PEXANE2/azure-docs.tr-tr/articles/iot-edge/iot-edge-as-gateway.md

 ---
-title: Ağ geçitleri için aşağı akış cihazları - Azure IOT Edge | Microsoft Docs
+title: Gateways for downstream devices - Azure IoT Edge | Microsoft Docs
-description: Azure IOT Edge, verileri birden çok akış CİHAZDAN buluta gönderiyor veya yerel olarak işleyen bir saydam, opak ya da proxy ağ geçidi cihazı oluşturmak için kullanın.
+description: Use Azure IoT Edge to create a transparent, opaque, or proxy gateway device that sends data from multiple downstream devices to the cloud or processes it locally.
 author: kgremban
 manager: philmea
 ms.author: kgremban